saucelabs/sauce-docs/docs/mobile-apps/features/mobile-app-diagnostics/app-crash-logs.md

 ## Downloading the App Crash Log

-You can download the device log as a text file to save and share with Sauce Labs support for further analysis.
-This feature allows you to keep a record of the device logs and use them for future reference or troubleshooting:
+You can download the crash log as a text file to save and share with Sauce Labs support for further analysis.
+This feature allows you to keep a record of the crash logs and use them for future reference or troubleshooting:

 <br/><img src={useBaseUrl('img/mobile-apps/app-crash-scr3.png')} alt="Mobile app settings navigation" width="700"/>